sinatra/sinatra/README.md

 by Konstantin_

-Sinatra doesn't impose any concurrency model but leaves that to the underlying Rack handler (server) like Puma or WEBrick.
+Sinatra doesn't impose any concurrency model but leaves that to the underlying Rack handler (server) like Puma or Falcon.
 Sinatra itself is thread-safe, so there won't be any problem if the Rack handler uses a threaded model of concurrency.